6 ways to adjust to living with COVID-19 in the community

-With lockdowns starting to ease in some parts of the country and COVID-19 likely to be a thing for some time for the whole of Australia, you could be experiencing a mix of emotions.
+With restrictions and rules changing across the country, COVID-19 is likely to be a thing for some time for the whole of Australia and you could be experiencing a mix of emotions.
 You might be feeling excited about regaining some freedom, but also anxious about re-engaging with the outside world.

-However you’re feeling about the easing of restrictions, know that your experience is completely valid.
+However you’re feeling, know that your experience is completely valid.
 It might take some time before you feel ‘back to normal’, or you may need to establish a new ‘normal’ for yourself – and that’s okay.
 Here are our six steps for easing into life living with COVID-19.

 1. Go at your own pace